-2.20 Conditions for Doing Supplementary Examinations
+2.23.1 Conditions for Doing Supplementary Examinations

-A candidate who fails in semester examination, that is, scoring below pass mark, shall be required to sit for supplementary examination for the failed module(s), provided that he/she does not fail in more than half of the modules examined during that academic year; for example, for a candidate who sat for examination in seven (7) modules should not fail in more than three (3) modules.

-- A supplementing student shall be assessed exclusively on the basis of his or her supplementary examination results and his/her continuous assessment scores shall not be taken into account. - Where a student has passed by virtue of a supplementary examination, his/her results shall be recorded as a passing grade "C". - 4) Supplementary examinations will be held once in each year prior to the commencement of the subsequent academic year. - 5) Supplementary examinations shall be conducted three weeks before the commencement of the next academic year.
+- A candidate who fails in semester examination, that is, scoring below pass mark, shall be required to sit for supplementary examination for the failed module(s), provided that he/she does not fail in more than half of the modules examined during that semester; for example, for a candidate who sat for examination in seven (7) modules should not fail in more than three (3) modules. - 2) A supplementing student shall have a GPA of 2.0 and above. - A supplementing student shall be assessed exclusively on the basis of his/ her supplementary examination results and his/her continuous assessment scores shall not be taken into account. - 4) Where a student has passed by virtue of a supplementary examination, his/her results shall be recorded as a passing grade "C". - Supplementary and Special examinations will be held once in each semester prior to the commencement of the subsequent semester. - 6) Supplementary examinations shall be conducted before the commencement of the next semester.

-2.20.1 Rules which Shall Apply if a Student Fails in a Supplementary Examination
+2.23.2 Rules which Shall Apply if a Student Fails in a Supplementary Examination

-- A student who fails in supplementary examination shall REPEAT the failed module(s) and pass for NTA Level 4, 5, 6, and 7 (second year), provided that the overall GPA is 2.0 and above, shall not be allowed to proceed to the next level. - b) A student who fails supplementary in NTA Level 7 first year shall CARRY forward the failed module(s) into the second year and pass, provided that the overall GPA is 2.0 and above. - c) A student who fails supplementary for NTA Level 8 shall REPEAT the failed module(s) and pass.
+- a) A student who fails in supplementary examination shall repeat/re-take the failed module(s) and pass for NTA Level 4, 5, 6, and 7 (second year), provided that the overall GPA is 2.0 and above, shall not be allowed to proceed to the next level. - b) A student who fails supplementary in NTA Level 7 first year shall carry forward the failed module(s) into the second year and pass, provided that the overall GPA is 2.0 and above. - c) A student who fails supplementary for NTA Level 8 shall repeat/re-take the failed module(s) and pass, provided that the overall GPA is 2.0 and above.

-2.21 Conditions for Repeating the Failed Module(s)
+2.24 Conditions for Repeating the Failed Module(s)